Dubai Airport Guide

 Additionally, internet kiosks are located beside Global Link (Gate C16) and Connect.
 These touch screen kiosks can be operated by those who have a Etisalat internet account or by swiping a credit card.
 Additional internet kiosks can found opposite the DCA First Class Lounge (Gate 9) and the Irish Village (Gate 23).

-There is a hotel inside Dubai Airport in addition to other hotels near the airport that offer a free airport shuttle:
+There is a hotel inside Dubai Airport in addition to other hotels near the airport:

-- Dubai International Hotel - located inside the airport on the third level of the Sheikh Rashid Terminal.
-Access from Concourse C in Terminal 1 and Concourse A & B in Terminal 3.
+- Dubai International Hotel - Located inside the transit area of the airport.
+From Terminal 1, access the hotel in Concourse C. From Terminal 3, access the hotel in Concourse A & B .
 If you arriving at Terminal 2, do not exit the terminal or go through immigration.
 You will have to go to the Transfer Desk and use the free inter-terminal shuttle.
+This hotel is for transit passengers.

-- Holiday Inn Express - opposite Terminal 3.
-(Shuttle Hours: a two minute shuttle bus departs every hour on the hour from Terminal 1 and 3).
+- Holiday Inn Express - (2 min from the airport) Located opposite Terminal 3.
+Free airport shuttle bus runs every :30 on the hour to/from Terminals 1 & 3.

 To find a cheap room, there is a list of hotels near Dubai Airport on Tripadvisor that can be sorted by price.